awsdocs/aws-batch-user-guide/doc_source/create-compute-environment.md

 1. Configure networking\.
 **Important**
 Compute resources need external network access to communicate with the Amazon ECS service endpoint, so if your compute resources do not have public IP addresses, then they must use network address translation \(NAT\) to provide this access\.
 For more information, see [NAT Gateways](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-nat-gateway.html) in the *Amazon VPC User Guide*\.
-For help creating a VPC, see [Tutorial: Creating a VPC with Public and Private Subnets for Your Compute Environments](create-public-private-vpc.md)
+For more information, see [Tutorial: Creating a VPC with Public and Private Subnets for Your Compute Environments](create-public-private-vpc.md)

    1. For **VPC ID**, choose a VPC into which to launch your instances\.